Electric Bus Demonstration

-Zero-emission battery-electric propulsion transit buses are expected to significantly reduce green house gas and smog-causing criteria air contaminant emissions.
-In Manitoba, where the electrical grid is highly renewable (nearly 100 percent of electricity is generated without burning fuel), the use of electric propulsion buses are expected to translate to an estimated reduction of 160 tonnes of green house gas emissions, per bus, per year.
+Zero-emission battery-electric propulsion transit buses are expected to significantly reduce greenhouse gas and smog-causing criteria air contaminant emissions.
+In Manitoba, where the electrical grid is highly renewable (nearly 100 percent of electricity is generated without burning fuel), the use of electric propulsion buses is expected to translate to an estimated reduction of 160 tonnes of greenhouse gas emissions, per bus, per year.

 How it works

 The electric bus is powered by energy stored in rechargeable batteries rather than fossil fuels.
 Instead of an internal combustion engine, it’s propelled by an electric motor.
 The principle is similar to a series hybrid transit bus but rather than an engine powering an AC generator that supplies power to an AC electric drive motor, the batteries supply power to the motor.
 The batteries supply high voltage DC power that is inverted to 3 phase AC power with variable frequency control.
 The AC motor speed and therefore the speed of the bus is related to the frequency of the power supplied by the control system.
 The frequency is determined by the bus operator who uses the accelerator pedal to select the speed of the bus based on the required driving conditions.